Weather to be cool and sunny for the bank holiday weekend

 It will feel notably colder for the rest of the weekend with a stiff northerly breeze setting in.

-Friday will see temperatures of between 9 and 11 degrees with similar values on Saturday night.
+Friday will see temperatures of between 9 and 11 degrees.
+It will be slightly warmer on Saturday, but getting notably colder on Saturday night.

-The night will be clear and chilly with lows around freezing allowing grass frost to develop.
+The nights will be clear and chilly with lows around freezing allowing grass frost to develop.

 The dry, sunny and cool temperatures will persist into Sunday and Monday with highs of 12 degrees on Sunday.
 It will be cold again at night.